raimue/openbox-passmenu/README.md

 # openbox-passmenu

-This repository provides a script to provides access to the passwords saved in the password manager [pass(1)](https://www.passwordstore.org/) directly from the window manager [Openbox](http://openbox.org) with a custom menu.
+This repository provides a script to access to the passwords saved in the password manager [pass(1)](https://www.passwordstore.org/) directly from the window manager [Openbox](http://openbox.org) with a custom menu.